GhostlyGrove/Bitburner-Scripts/README.md

 repo made for me and my friend using my offensive coding attempts

-run dealWithTheDevil to get scripts and start them \n recommend at least 64 gb of ram on home
+run dealWithTheDevil to get scripts and start them.

+at least 64gb of ram on home recommended.